lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 returned.
 When access to authoritative records for a particular certificate is not available, the responder MUST return an OCSPResponseStatus of "unauthorized".
-As such, this profile extends the RFC 2560 [OCSP] definition of "unauthorized" as follows:
+As such, this profile extends the RFC 2560 [RFC2560] definition of "unauthorized" as follows:

 The response "unauthorized" is returned in cases where the client is not authorized to make this query to this server or the server is not capable of responding authoritatively.

 For example, OCSP responders that do not have access to authoritative records for a requested certificate, such as those that generate and